Rules of Play

 Distribution & Confidentiality#

-- Cards issued in Rounds 1, 2, 3 only (no Round 4 card; the final round is about synthesis)
+- Cards issued in Rounds 1, 2, 3 only (no R4 card — final round is synthesis)

-- Card 1: May be shared between related industries (e.g., Retail and CPG may receive the same Card 1, framed differently)
+- Card 1 may be shared between related industries (e.g., Retail + CPG may receive the same Card 1, framed differently)

-- Cards 2 and 3: Unique to each industry
+- Cards 2 and 3 are unique to each industry

-- Distributed face-down at the start of each round's decision preparation phase
+- Distributed face-down at the start of each round's solo prep phase

 - CONFIDENTIAL to your industry.
 Do not share contents with other industries unless the facilitator explicitly permits

-- All private information cards are located in the Private Cards folder
+- All cards are located in Private Cards

 Card Usage#

-- You may reference card information in your decision and cross-industry discussion (without revealing specifics)
+- Reference card information in your decision and discussions (without revealing specifics)

-- You should NOT read cards aloud to other industries
+- Do NOT read cards aloud to other industries

-- Cards accumulate — keep all cards from prior rounds and refer to them in later rounds
+- Cards accumulate across rounds — keep them and refer back

 F. SCORING OVERVIEW#